ausbin/astro/README.md

 astro
 =====

-This is an x86-64 simulator designed to be a safe autograder for C code.
+This is an x86-64 simulator designed to autograde C code safely.

 Dependencies: